tscholze/kotlin-kpi-native-enviro/README.md

 # Kpi.Enviro

 > A  program to understand how to work with Kotlin Native to access GPIO and I2c pins on a Raspberry Pi with the [Enviro pHAT](https://learn.pimoroni.com/article/getting-started-with-enviro-phat) attached.
-It also features a Ktor-based web interface`.
+It also features a Ktor-based web interface.

 ## tl;dr